The Psoriasis Diet: What to Eat, What to Avoid & What the Evidence Shows

 Can diet help psoriasis?

-Why diet matters for psoriasis
+Why diet matters for psoriasis: the mechanisms

 Best foods for psoriasis